SoftCircuits/SimpleLogFile/README.md

 // A divider helps separate groups of log entries logFile.LogDivider();

-// You can any number of objects logFile.LogError("An error-level log entry", 12345, 'n', "Error");
+// An entry can include any number of objects logFile.LogError("An error-level log entry", 12345, 'n', "Error");

 // The library has special handling for formatting exceptions.
 LogFile properties control